MatthieuLPro/free_twitter_bot/README.md

 - Manually: In your terminal, ```bundle exec ruby bot.rb```
   - !tweet: To fetch the last tweet and to send to your discord channel
   - !stop_bot: To stop your bot
+- Automatically:
-- Automatically: Use crontab, or other stuff ...
+  - Use crontab, or other stuff ...
+  - Check the permissions on the file bot.rb

 ## How to contribute